The Pop2net basics

 helps you to understand the network you are building.
 For instance, using the NetworkInsepctor

-, you can visualize the bipartite network of agents and locations:
+, you can visualize the bipartite network of actors and locations:

 [11]: